Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 He delivered a sober and urgent speech directly to the American people with a clarity of message, one of light versus dark.
 Biden, a devout Irish Catholic, seemingly channeled years of homilies about good versus evil, right versus wrong.
 If he wins, it will be a speech for the ages.

-"Here and now I give you my word.
-If you entrust me with the presidency, I will draw on the best of us, not the worst," he said.
+"Here and now, I give you my word: If you entrust me with the presidency, I will draw on the best of us, not the worst," he said.
 "I will be an ally of the light, not the darkness."

-The Trump campaign might regret setting the bar so low, to the point where as long as Biden got through the speech, he would dispel questions of his mental acuity.
+The Trump campaign might regret setting the bar so low to the point where as long as Biden got through the speech, he would dispel questions of his mental acuity.
 But he did far more than that.
-For the first time, perhaps even since he began this campaign, Biden showed why he should be president, rather than it simply being not Trump.
+For the first time, perhaps even since he began this campaign, Biden showed why he should be president for reasons other than simply being not Trump.

 2. Democrats offered a different choice

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.